 Electronic Signature Laws & Regulations - The European Union

-Electronic signatures are used extensively throughout the European Union in the public and private sector.
-EU Regulation (No 910/2014) of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (eIDAS) came into effect on 1 July 2016 and established an EU-wide legal framework for electronic signatures and other trust services.
+Electronic signatures are used extensively throughout the European Union in the public and private sectors.
+EU Regulation (No 910/2014) of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market (eIDAS) came into effect on 1 July 2016 and established an EU-wide legal framework for electronic signatures and other trust services.

 Electronic signatures under eIDAS